Navid-Toufan/Tic-Tac-Toe-with-a-learning-system/README.md

 Overall, this project serves as a practical exploration of machine learning principles in a controlled environment, providing valuable insights into how AI can learn and adapt through experience in a simple yet challenging game scenario.

-# Instructions to Run the PC vs. PC Tic-Tac-Toe Project
+# Instructions to Run the PC vs. PC Tic-Tac-Toe
 ### Open the Repository:
 Navigate to the PC vs. PC folder in the GitHub repository.
 ### Run main.m: